 Table of Contents

-What is a LAN (Local Area Network)?
+What is LAN (Local Area Network)?

 - Devices in a LAN might include computers, printers, IP cameras, switches, and routers.